wmhass/BDDComicsList/README.md

 - `Interactor`: Contains the business logic as specified by a use case.
 - `DataGateway`: Provides data/models to the interactor.
 This is bridges any data repository (remote, database..) to the interactor.
 - `RemoteData`: Fetches data from a remote server.

+## Integration Tests
+There are two Integration Test files: One for the comics list and the other for the comic character list.
+Those tests reflect and assert the acceptance critera of the User Stories mentioned above in this document.

+File names:
+- `CharactersListModuleSpecs.swift`
+-  `ComicsListModuleSpecs.swift`

 ## Scheme Launch Arguments
 The `BDDComicsList` scheme passes an argument named `UseMockData` when running **tests**.
 Also, when the UI tests create a `XCUIApplication`, it passes the same argument as a launch argument.